jchwenger/BackwardPerplexity/README.md

 options:
   -h, --help            show this help message and exit -d DEVICE, --device DEVICE
                 Device string, e.g. 'cuda:0' or 'cpu'
   -t TOKENIZER_PATH, --tokenizer_path TOKENIZER_PATH
                 Path for the tokenizer to use (only used for logging snippets).
 Relative to the train_script folder.
   -p PROJECT_NAME, --project_name PROJECT_NAME
                 Name of the project to log to.
-Default is 'BackPerplexityResilient' -s, --no_step_pickup  If set, will train for steps_to_train more steps.
-Otherwise, will train up to steps_to_train steps (picking up where it left off)
+Default is 'BackPerplexityResilient' -s, --no_step_pickup
+                If set, train steps_to_train steps more.
+Otherwise, will train UP TO steps_to_train TOTAL steps."
   ```

 Example :
-`python train_script.py`
+`python train_script.py path/to/config.json -d cuda:0 -t path/to/tokenizer -p MyTrainingProject -s`
 ### JSON config file
 To run the training script, we need to provide it with a path to the JSON config file.
 Their format slightly depends if training a GPT, GRU or LSTM model.
 In a nutshell, they contain all the necessary hyperparameters for a training run.